wanicolas/Personal-Website/README.md

 # Nicolas Walter - Personal Website

-This is my personal website, built with Nuxt and TailwindCSS, hosted with Vercel.
+This is my personal website built with Nuxt v4, TailwindCSS v4 and Lucide Icons, hosted with Vercel.

 ## Forking this repo and using my code